6x faster circuit board design at YC-backed startup

 Most electrical engineers aren't programmers

-Many of them get through their education having taken only one programming class, typically in a low level language like C. JITX is about software-defined electronics: We formally define and automate the design process using code.
+Many of them get through their education having taken only one programming class, typically in a low level language like C. JITX is about software-defined electronics: we formally define and automate the design process using code.
 Our biggest challenge in retaining customers was creating a core workflow that was acceptably easy to learn, maximally automated, and sufficiently familiar to users.

 HIGHLIGHTS